wildfly/quickstart/ejb-in-ear/README.md

 For this quickstart, follow the special instructions to build [Quickstarts Containing an EAR](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#quickstarts-containing-an-ear)

-1. Right-click on the `jboss-ejb-in-ear-ear` subproject, and choose `Run As` --> `Run on Server`.
+1. Right-click on the `${project.artifactId}` subproject, and choose `Run As` --> `Run on Server`.
 2. Choose the server and click `Finish`.
-3. This starts the server, deploys the application, and opens a browser window that accesses the running application at <http://localhost:8080/jboss-ejb-in-ear>.
+3. This starts the server, deploys the application, and opens a browser window that accesses the running application at <http://localhost:8080/ejb-in-ear>.

 Debug the Application